40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/6.4/readme.md

 ** note: Return packets stricly follow the same path **

+### South->North traffic
-South->North: When a VPC needs to reach out to internet, the packets are initiated from the client to its gateway.
+When a VPC needs to reach out to internet, the packets are initiated from the client to its gateway.
 The local routing table fo the local VPC subnet will route the packets to the TGW via its attachement (depicted in orange in previous schema).
 As the subnet is associated to the orange routing table, the destination of the packets is checked against that routing table and the packets are forwarded to the security VPC via the referenced attachement link in red.
 As step2, the packets are now forwarded to the security VPC either via zoneA or zoneB attached subnets.
 TGW is configured in appliance mode (i.e stateful mode) and will always route packets to the same zone for one established session.
 Both subnets are associated to a local routing table forwarding all packets to the GWLB endpoint interface located in the same local zone.
 This is step3.
 The packets entering the endpoint are automatically forwarded to the local GWLB component responsible for establishing a tunnel to the local Fortigate device located in the zone.
 As step4, the local Fortigate device is now receiving the packets on its unique geneve tunnel interface then filters them using all its security filters and modules (AV, IPS, AS, DLP, WAF, ... ).
 If no Fortigate device is available in that zone, GWLB component is configured to forward traffic to another zone where another Fortigate device will be present.
 After cleaning, the solution uses its local default route to forward the packets to the default subnet's router of the VPC.
 This subnet will forward packets to the local IGW of the VPC to reach out to the final destination.

+### North->South
-North->South: Ingress traffic is bit more challenging because GWLB can only initiate a session from a SYN packet entering the endpoint.
+Ingress traffic is bit more challenging because GWLB can only initiate a session from a SYN packet entering the endpoint.
 As ingress sessions must point to a private IP inside the security VPC, they need to be directed to the Fortigate device before it gets forwarded to their final destination.
 This would add some complexity in routing.
 The recommended approach is to enter the infrastructure from the IGW of the destination VPC.
 Ingress packets hit the edge routing database of the VPC which forward them to a local GWLB endpoint (step1).
 The endpoint is responsible for sending packets directly to the GWLB as step2 before they get dispatched to the target group of Fortigates.
 The Fortigate will clean the sessions with advanced filtering and route the traffic back to the GWLB (step4).
 Finally the packets follow a path back to the GWLB endpoint located in the server VPC and get routed to their destination using the local routing table the endpoint subnet is associated to.